-Dating back to primitive times and originating from folklore, Tenerife and the Canary Islands have a rich history of traditional games including wrestling, stick fighting and the amazing shepherd’s leap…
+Tenerife and the Canary Islands have a rich history of traditional games.
+The games dates back primitive times and originating from folklore.
+Including wrestling, stick fighting and the amazing shepherd’s leap…

-Lucha Canaria arenas are housed in large, circular stadiums known as terreros de Lucha Canaria and you can see them in all the islands.
-The Lucha Canaria League in Tenerife has three divisions and you can watch bouts of the sport in sports halls and terreros all over the island.
+Lucha Canaria arenas are housed in large, circular stadiums known as terreros de Lucha Canaria.
+You can see them in all the islands.
+The Lucha Canaria League in Tenerife has three divisions.
+And you can watch bouts of the sport in sports halls and terreros all over the island.

 Juego del Palo or Palo Canario

-When the Spanish Conquistadores arrived to take their island away from them, the Guanches had only primitive weapons with which to defend themselves and the stick was one of them.
+The Guanches had only primitive weapons with which to defend themselves and the stick was one of them when the Spanish Conquistadores arrived to take their island away from them.

-Following the conquest, the natives were forbidden to carry sticks and so their skills went ‘underground’ where they were practised in secret up in the hills.
+The natives could not to carry sticks.
+And so their skills went ‘underground’ where they were practised in secret up in the hills following the conquest.

 The result of all that clandestine fighting is that still today the Juego de Palo is an art form that is handed down through generations of the same family.
 The best chance of seeing the sport in action is at a rural fiesta.